Tar3qXD/custom-quadcopter-build/README.md

 We will compare both options based on cost, difficulty, documentation, software flexibility, and portfolio value before choosing a final direction.

+## Software Development Approach

+The software side of this project will be developed using an AI-assisted but student-led approach.
+The goal is not to let AI complete the project for us, but to use it as a learning and debugging tool while we make the engineering decisions ourselves.

+For the first version of the drone, we do not plan to write the entire flight control system from scratch.
+A full flight control system involves sensor processing, stabilization, PID control, motor mixing, arming logic, safety checks, and communication with the receiver.
+Writing all of this from zero would be unrealistic and unsafe for the first stage of the project.

+Instead, Version 1 will focus on using existing flight controller software and configuration tools to safely build, configure, test, and fly the drone.
+This will allow us to gain hands-on experience with the hardware, wiring, firmware setup, calibration, debugging, and tuning process.

+C++ will still be an important part of the project.
+We plan to use C++ for learning core embedded systems concepts, writing small test programs, creating simulations, understanding control logic, and possibly developing custom features later in the project.

+AI may be used to explain concepts, help debug code, review documentation, and suggest possible approaches.
+However, all final decisions, testing, implementation, and documentation will be done and understood by us.